lgmueller/health-app/README.md

 6) make sure there are no merge conflicts by scrolling down and making sure everything is green
 7) just keep clicking the green buttons to merge everything

+- trying to see if i can push from this new laptop